-Initial evaluation of the trial lens should be preceded by a complete eve examination, including visual acuity with and without correction at both distance and near, keratometry, and slit lamp examination.

-It is normal for the patient to experience mild symptoms such as lens awareness asional tearing (watery eyes), and slight redness during the adaptation period.
-Although the adaptation period varies for each individual generally within one week these symptoms will disappear.
+nitial evaluation of the trial lens should be preceded by a complete eye xamination, including visual acuity with and without correction at both distance examination, including visual acuity with and with and near, keratometry, and slit lamp examination.
+It is normal for the patient to experience mild symptoms such as lens awareness variable vision, occasional tearing (watery eyes), and slight redness during the adaptation period.
+Although the adaptation period varies for each individual, generally within one week these symptoms will disappear.

-If these symptoms persist, the patient should be instructed to contact his or her eve care practitione ed from patient to patient
+If these symptoms persist, the patient should be instructed to contact his or her ot he used from natient to natient